konne88/bagpipe/started.md

         [(equal? (first args) "atla") (load-atla)]
         [(equal? (first args) "atla-no-sanity") (load-atla-no-sanity)]))

-Bagpipe forwards its command-line arguments to both functions (in the examples above the command-line arguments are `atla` and `atla-no-sanity`).
+Bagpipe forwards its command-line arguments to both functions (in the examples above the command-line arguments are `atla` and `atla-no-sanity` respectively).
 The `policy` function ignores the command-line arguments and returns the `no-martian` policy.
-The `as` function parses the command-line arguments and calls `load-as` on the appropriate router configurations.
+The `as` function parses the command-line arguments and loads the appropriate router configurations.

 ### Know the Benefits

 Running Bagpipe on your BGP router configurations has several benefits:

 - Bagpipe's policies are _concise_ and _centralized_.
-For example, by using Bagpipe an Internet2 administrator only has to manually verify the `no-martian` policy instead of having to manually verify that every duplicate of the `SANITY-IN` rule in every router configuration is correct and actually used by every neighbor of every router.
+For example, by using Bagpipe on Internet2 an administrator only has to manually verify the `no-martian` policy instead of having to manually verify that the `SANITY-IN` rule in every router configuration is correct, and that the rule is actually used by every neighbor of every router.
 - Bagpipe's policies are checked statically and can thus improve _performance_.
-For example, by using Bagpipe Internet2 can remove some unnecessary `SANITY-IN` checks for those neighbors that block "martian" prefixes with other rules.
+For example, by using Bagpipe on Internet2 an administrator can remove some unnecessary `SANITY-IN` checks for those neighbors that block "martian" prefixes with other rules, and can thus improve the routers' runtime performance.
 - Bagpipe's policies _compose_ nicely.
-If you check your configuration for multiple policies you know that all of them hold, if you add multiple rules to a neighbor they interfere according to the order of execution.
-For example, a rule executed first might accept routing informations that would be discarded by a later rule.
+For example, by using Bagpipe an administrator can verify multiple policies independently and knows that all of them hold instead of having to reason about the interference between multiple rules due to execution order (i.e. a rule executed first might permanently accept routing informations that should be discarded by a later rule).

-This is post only covers simple policies for local RIBs.
-Bagpipe also supports more complex policies for adjacent RIBs in and out.
-By using these advanced features policies such as the Gao Rexford Model can be verified.
-If you want to learn more, run into any problems, or have feedback, please contact us!
+This is post only covers simple policies for Local RIBs.
+Bagpipe also supports more complex policies for Adjacent RIBs In and Out.
+By using these advanced features, policies such as the Gao Rexford Model can be verified.
+If you want to learn more about this, run into any problems, have feedback, or just want to say hi, please contact us at weitzkon at cs dot uw dot edu!

 [RT]: http://racket-lang.org/
 [EX]: assets/example.tar